cole-robertson/wayclip/README.md

 ## The Problem

 You take a screenshot to share with a colleague.
 In Discord, you want to paste the image.
-In your terminal, you need the file path.
+But in a different case you take a screenshot, and want to paste it into claude code in your terminal.
+In that case you need the file path.
 Currently, you're stuck manually saving files or typing paths.
 It's the kind of friction that breaks your flow a hundred times a day.

 ## The Solution